1987 Grand National: Leading contenders

 Eighty nine horses had entered the race with forty-three declared to run, but the maximum starter rule meant that three of the horses from outside the handicap, Doubleuagain, Hill of Slain and Leney Duel were balloted out of the race.
 Just eleven of the runners were considered of a high enough quality to run with a weight handicap.
 This was even after the late but expected withdrawal of the recent Cheltenham Gold Cup Champion, The Thinker.
 That left last year's winner, West Tip as the top weighted competitor of the eleven given a handicap mark, though the actual to weight of 12 stones was given to the American and Czech entries, Bewley's Hill and Valencio as they had not raced enough in the UK or Ireland to warrant a rating.
 The public installed him as ante post favourite at a very early stage, despite being burdened with 10 lbs more than in victory the previous year and had been impressive when finishing fourth behind The Thinker at Cheltenham.
 At the off he was down to 5/1 and was partnered, as in his two previous Nationals by Richard Dunwoody.

-The grey, Dark Ivy had come from Ireland to race in Britain this year with impressive results, notching up six victories before being beaten second in the Tote Eider Chase at Newcastle.
+The grey, Dark Ivy had come from Ireland to race in Britain this year with results, notching up six victories before being beaten second in the Tote Eider Chase at Newcastle.
 As one of the many on the minimum weight he stood out as the form horse and was already heavily backed before coming to the attention of the once a year punters on the day. described as the housewives choice, he was sent off at 11/2 in the charge of Phil Tuck.
 At 9/1 Classified was another who attracted public attention on the back of a good performance in the National, when third behind West Tip last year.
 However the pair would meet this time with Classified on the same weight as last year and in the company of the jointly most experienced rider in the race, Steve Smith Eccles, taking his eighth ride in the race.

 Corbiere was the veteran of the field but the 1983 winner was in as good forma fettle as for any of his four previous attempts at the race having finished fourth in the Welsh National four months earlier.
 Ben De Haan was partnering him for the fourth time for trainer, Jenny Pitman and was backed to 12/1.
 Her second string, the grey, Smith's Man was also very popular at 14/1 and had already proved himself over one circuit of the course when winning the 1985 Topham Chase Lean Ar Aghaidh was the best supported of the mounts of the sixteen debut riders, which included future winners, Brendan Powell and Marcus Armytage.
 The claimer, Guy Landau was on board the 14/1 shot.